-Nevertheless, the model of giftedness is a demonstration of the type of mechanistic account that is necessary to explain correlational data at multiple levels of description and generate novel predictions.
-More complex models are required in the future, to make closer contact with neural constraints, specific genetic influences, and more educationally relevant task domains.
+Nevertheless, the model of giftedness presented here is a demonstration of the type of mechanistic account that is necessary to explain correlational data at multiple levels of description and to generate novel predictions.
+A simple associative system, exposed to a psychologically constrained learning environment, was sufficient to capture a range of empirical data regarding gifted development, given certain assumptions about the sources of intrinsic and extrinsic variability.
 Its simplifications notwithstanding, the current model highlights the importance of rich cognitive stimulation for sustaining the strong cognitive development of children who show early gifted potential.